pbaranchikov/stash-eol-check/README.md

 As of some errors in Maven dependency configuration, you need to install Oracle JDBC drivers into your local Maven repository.
-This is only needed by Stash Maven plugins to startup Stash instance for integration testing.
+This is only needed by Butbucket Maven plugins to startup Bitbucket server instance for integration testing.
 ```
 mvn install:install-file -DgroupId=com.oracle -DartifactId=ojdbc6 \
      -Dversion=11.2.0.2.0 -Dpackaging=jar -Dfile=${HOME}/download/ojdbc6.jar -DgeneratePom=true